 CHSU ERT Member Roles and Responsibilities President Oversee implementation of the Emergency Plan and internal decision making of the ERT.
-IC/UC Liaison Appoint the IC/UC liaison.
-Ensure all appropriate external emergency first responders have been notified.
-Coordinate with external emergency first respond and other government and non-profit agencies providing emergency assistance.Coordinate law enforcement activities.
+Appoint the IC/UC liaison.
+IC/UC Liaison Ensure all appropriate external emergency first responders have been notified.
+Coordinate with external emergency first respond and other government and non-profit agencies providing emergency assistance.
+Coordinate law enforcement activities.
 Operations Initiate Rave Mobile Safety alert system to notify campus community regarding the emergency including a description of the nature of the incident, location, and actions to be taken by campus community members.
 Manage the movement of people, materials and resources.
 Coordinate transportation resources.
 Protect, assess, and restore critical campus infrastructure.

+· Coordinate debris management operations.

+CHSU ERT Member

+Roles and Responsibilities

+- Assess, repair and restore energy and utility infrastructure and coordinate restoration with utility providers. - · Coordinate activities to support preparedness. - · Manage volunteer donations. - · Coordinate campus recovery initiatives. - Coordinate construction and/or restoration of campus facilities. - Provide information to the public regarding status of emergency response. - Coordinate media and community relations.

+Communications

+- Ensure the provision and coordination of voice and data communications in support of response operations. - Facilitate the restoration of the communication infrastructure. - Ensure tender of claims are timely reported to - Coordinate with members of the ERT to analyze and mitigate financial risk to the University, as needed.

+Business

-Coordinate debris management operations.
-Assess, repair and restore energy and utility infrastructure and coordinate restoration with utility providers.
-Coordinate activities to support preparedness.
-Manage volunteer donations.
-Coordinate campus recovery initiatives.
-Communications Coordinate construction and/or restoration of campus facilities.
-Provide information to the public regarding status of emergency response.
-Coordinate media and community relations.
-Ensure the provision and coordination of voice and data communications in support of response operations.
-Facilitate the restoration of the communication infrastructure.
-Business Ensure tender of claims are timely reported to insurance carriers.
-Coordinate with members of the ERT to analyze and mitigate financial risk to the University, as needed.
-Document expenditures, purchase authorizations, damage to property, equipment usage, and vendor contracting.
-Legal Counsel Coordinate with members of the ERT to analyze and mitigate legal risk to the University, as needed.
-Advise as to implementation of relevant policies and governance issues.
-Oversee CHSU's investigation efforts related to the emergency, if needed.
-Deans of the Component Colleges Oversee College specific-level student services support to affected members of the student population.
-Provide access for students to mental health services required to address trauma and other emotional response to the emergency. • Coordinate needs regarding off-campus students during the emergency.
-Advise ERT as to impact of decision-making on the student body. • Decision-making regarding mitigation of disruption to education and education continuity.
+- Document expenditures, purchase authorizations, damage to property, equipment usage, and vendor contracting. - Coordinate with members of the ERT to analyze and mitigate legal risk to the University, as needed. - Advise as to implementation of relevant policies and governance issues. - Oversee CHSU's investigation efforts related to the emergency, if needed. - Oversee College specific-level student services support to affected members of the student population. - Provide access for students to mental health services required to address trauma and other emotional response to the emergency.

+Deans of the Component Colleges

+Legal Counsel

+- Coordinate needs regarding off-campus students during the emergency. - Advise ERT as to impact of decision-making on the student body. - Decision-making regarding mitigation of disruption to education and education continuity.